Sidebar

 WE ARE SAFE

-Alliance forces, analysts, soldiers, are monitoring and analysing the situation, gathering intelligence, analysing and preparing responses to different scenarios and ensuring that all inhabitants in EU are informed in a timely manner.
+Alliance forces, analysts, and soldiers are monitoring and analysing the situation, gathering intelligence, preparing responses to various scenarios, and ensuring that all EU inhabitants are informed promptly.

-In this situation, we call on our community to stick to the daily routine, to plan and implement our academic activities, our projects to achieve our goals.
-I would suggest to the more sensitive, closed-minded people not to be alone with their own thoughts.
-Communication helps us not to feel lonely, and shared pain, fear or anxiety is reduced.
+In this situation, we call on our community to stick to the daily routine and to plan and implement our academic activities and projects to achieve our goals.
+I would suggest that the more sensitive, closed-minded people not be alone with their own thoughts.
+Communication helps us not to feel lonely, and shared pain, fear, or anxiety is reduced.

 SUGGESTIONS

 Talk to your colleagues, your supervisor.
-All LSC supervisors, Institute Directors are available to discuss difficult cases in person, to offer advice and solutions to reduce anxiety in academic groups and laboratories.
+All LSC supervisors and Institute Directors are available to discuss complex cases in person, to offer advice and solutions to reduce anxiety in academic groups and laboratories.

 Let us remain calm and dignified, let us help those in need, and let us do what we can to help Ukraine and our relatives and friends.
 Let us be strong to help others!
 Our strength is in unity!